acamilo/CHDK-PTP-Java/README.md

 solition is to either kill gvfs-gphoto2-volume-monitor or to make it perminent, change it's name so it doesn't start.

 ### Other OSes ##
-this uses libusb4java so it probubly works in windows and mac.
+This uses libusb4java so it probably works in windows and mac.
 I've never tried it though.